kaamodt/meteor-playing-cards-ui/README.md

 ## Laying out cards

 The template has defined two css classes for laying out the cards.
 The first, .cardsContainer, will lay out the cards next to each other with full width.
 E.g, as they would be on a table.
+The configuration support max 10 cards displayed in a row this way.

 Example:
 ```HTML